 Royalton Saint Lucia is located at Gros Islet on the north end of the island, approximately 1.5 hours from Hewanorra International Airport.
 The tiered property features eight 5-storey buildings with a total of 290 guest rooms, including swim-out suites on the ground floor.
-The individual buildings form almost a semi circle around the majority of the resort’s amenities, and end at the turquoise waters of a Caribbean cove and the resort’s private beach.
+The individual buildings form almost a semi-circle around the majority of the resort’s amenities and end at the turquoise waters of a Caribbean cove and the resort’s private beach.

 But don’t worry about the tub.
-If water is what you’re looking for, there’s LOTS of it with 4 pools on property including ‘Dips’ for a quiet, tranquil experience, the beachfront ‘Chill Infinity Pool’ with a swim-up bar, the ‘Chairman’s Pool’ for upgraded guests, and a pool intended for Hideaway guests only.
+If water is what you’re looking for, there’s LOTS of it with 4 pools on the property including ‘Dips’ for a quiet, tranquil experience, the beachfront ‘Chill Infinity Pool’ with a swim-up bar, the ‘Chairman’s Pool’ for upgraded guests, and a pool intended for Hideaway guests only.

 Plus, there is an impressive children’s waterpark and a stretch of beach where the Caribbean Sea is quite calm, warm and inviting.

 Located on the beach is Nexus Tours, which helps to organize the complimentary watersports that are part of the all-inclusive experience.
 As is the case with most Caribbean beaches, there are also random and independent tour operators that work the guests on the beach to take their excursions.
 Sadly, however, they can tend to be a bit pushy and the hotel has no jurisdiction over them.

 Speaking of tours, a Nexus Tours is also located in the main lobby of the Royalton, where guests can book a number of offsite activities including horseback riding on the beach, boat cruises, island tours, Jeep safaris, dolphin and whale watching cruises, shopping excursions, ziplining, aerial trams, and more.